fantasyui-com/csshue/README.md

 Colors change everywhere, this may cause text readability issues, to address this issue all text is darkened to an almost black color.
 Text should be dark, in general.
-You can change that value or disable it altogether via the
+You can change that value or disable it altogether via the -t flag.

 ![](screenshot.png)